|

 considered before expanding layout modules.

-limit the type of layout that can be easily modelled.
-Many continuous run layouts with enough
+can also limit the type of layout that can be easily modelled.
+Many continuous run layouts with

-operational interest could be too large to move.
-Point to point / switching layouts are usually
+enough operational interest could be too large to move.
+Point to point / switching layouts are

 movement.

-need to think about is; how will you move it?
-The weight and size of each module will need to be
+you will need to think about is; how will you move it?
+The weight and size of each module will

-easily lifted and carried by a two people.
-If you plan to carry it on your own, you will need to
+need to be easily lifted and carried by a two people.
+If you plan to carry it on your own, you

 layout.